-- The Group must offer the subscriber an election to continue coverage for up to 18 consecutive months if their coverage is lost because of 1 of 2 qualifying events: - The subscriber's work hours are reduced. - The subscriber's employment terminates, except for discharge due to actions defined by the Group as gross misconduct. - COBRA coverage can be extended if a member who lost coverage due to a reduction in hours or termination of employment is determined to be disabled under Title II (OASDI) or Title XVI (SSI) of the Social Security Act at any time during the first 60 days of COBRA coverage.
-In such cases, all family members who elected COBRA may continue coverage for up to a total of 29 consecutive months from the date of the reduction in hours or termination.
+- The Group must offer the subscriber and covered dependents an election to continue coverage for up to 18 consecutive months if their coverage is lost because of 1 of 2 qualifying events: - The subscriber's work hours are reduced. - The subscriber's employment terminates, except for discharge due to actions defined by the Group as gross misconduct.

+However, if one of the events listed above follows the covered employee's entitlement to Medicare by less than 18 months, the Group must offer the covered spouse and children an election to continue coverage for up to 36 months starting from the date of the Medicare entitlement.

+- COBRA coverage can be extended if a member who lost coverage due to a reduction in hours or termination of employment is determined to be disabled under Title II (OASDI) or Title XVI (SSI) of the Social Security Act at any time during the first 60 days of COBRA coverage.
+In such cases, all family members who elected COBRA may continue coverage for up to a total of 29 consecutive months from the date of the reduction in hours or termination. - The Group must offer the covered spouse or children an election to continue coverage for up to 36 consecutive months if their coverage is lost because of 1 of 4 qualifying events: - The subscriber dies. - The subscriber and spouse legally separate or divorce. - The subscriber becomes entitled to Medicare. - A child loses eligibility for dependent coverage.